indykiss/DataStructures-Algos/Topics/Graphs.md

 Are we looking for a solution that would needs a first in, first out (queue! therefore breadth) OR a last in, last out (stack! therefore depth).
 Are we visiting nodes in the order we see them (queue) or the last seen node first (stack)?

+## Dijkstra Algorithm: Basics- need to run through

+It is used to find the shortest path between a node/vertex (source node) to any (or every) other nodes/vertices (destination nodes) in a graph.
+A graph is basically an interconnection of nodes connected by edges.

+Solution for shortest path algorithm
+1. Convert problem to its graph equivalent.
+2. Assign cost to vertices.
+3. Calculate minimum cost for neighbors of selected source.
+4. Select next vertex with smallest cost from the unvisited list.
+5. Repeat step 4 for all the remaining unvisited nodes.